jerryhgladinet/docs/deploy/source/chapter05.rst

-For the Second way, if the Active Directory is in a remote office, such as on a customer's premise, away from the CentreStack server, then a client agent software called, "File Server Agent" can be installed on the remote file server to help import Active Directory users over to CentreStack.
+For the Second way, if the Active Directory is in a remote office, such as on a customer's premise, away from the |prodname| server, then a client agent software called, "File Server Agent" can be installed on the remote file server to help import Active Directory users over to CentreStack.

-CentreStack allows you to connect to multiple active directory services.
+||prodname allows you to connect to multiple active directory services.

 3. Azure AD Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^